Codependency in Relationships: Assessing Whether It’s Toxic or Not

 Have you ever been in a relationship where you felt trapped?
 Not because there’s a villain and a victim, but because there’s a bond so intense that imagining life without the other person seems impossible?
 If this sparks a sense of recognition, you’re not alone.
 Many, in their journey of love and care, inadvertently step into the realm of excessive reliance.

-In this article, we’ll venture deep into the realm of codependency, a term that often creates confusion and concern.
+In this article, we’ll venture deep into the realm of codependency in relationships, a term that often creates confusion and concern.
 While there’s a thin line between caring deeply and becoming codependent, recognizing and understanding this line is crucial.
 Why?
 Because it’s not just about labels; it’s about finding balance, happiness, and genuine connection in our relationships.

 Codependency isn’t just a buzzword you overhear in TV dramas or at coffee meet-ups.
 It’s a concept rooted in history and has evolved, like many other terms in psychology, as our understanding of human relationships has grown.